Amaha / / / Is Depression Hereditary?

 Types of Depression

-Depression is quite widespread globally, affecting nearly 3.8% of the population (WHO, 2023).
+Depression affects nearly 3.8% of the population (WHO, 2023).
 It can present itself in various forms, often differing in severity and with different underlying causes.
-Loss of interest and low moods is a feature that runs across all types.
+Loss of interest and low moods are features that run across all types.

 Seasonal Affective Disorder (SAD)